we are driving change in diabetes

 What is Team Novo Nordisk?

 Team Novo Nordisk is the world’s first all diabetes professional cycling team.
 All our athletes compete with type 1 diabetes.
-We race to inspire, educate and empower everyone affected by diabetes as we compete against the best cyclists in the world.
+We race to inspire, educate and empower everyone affected by diabetes, and to promote an active and healthy lifestyle as we compete against the best cyclists in the world.

 We see everyone who is affected by diabetes as